 The cartoonish basketball player did not last long, but the 1973 logo was exploited for 12 years.
 The main colors remained unchanged: bright red and yellow, though the logo was more minimalistic.
 The “mustard and ketchup” logo, so dubbed by fans, included a yellow basketball surrounded by two red trails, with “Houston” atop the first red trail and “Rockets” in black surrounding the basketball.

 1995 – 2003

 Once again, the Houston Rockets logo designers decided to change the concept completely.
-This time it was a multi-component logo with more pronounced “rocket” theme.
-It featured a dark brick-red basketball with curved black stripes and Saturn-like orbital ring.
+This time it was a multi-component logo with a more pronounced “rocket” theme.
+It featured a dark brick-red basketball with curved black stripes and a Saturn-like orbital ring.
 At the very center, there was a shortened version of the Rockets team name in silver gradient font with thin red and blue outline.
 The lettering looked extremely realistic.
 The word “Houston” was gone.
 Above the name, there was a flying cartoon-like blue rocket with eyes and mouth.
-It is worth mentioning, the logo was unveiled while aboard the Space Shuttle.
+It is worth mentioning; the logo was unveiled while aboard the Space Shuttle.

 2003 – 2019